The Box (2021 South Korean film): Theme

 The film is a road film in which two people an aspiring singer and a washed out music producer embark on a musical journey across the country.
 It is a jukebox musical containing familiar popular songs from world music as; Coldplay, Billie Eilish, Chet Baker, Mariah Carey, Pharrell Williams and famous Korean songs in the backdrop of South Korean locales.

 Casting

 On 30 July 2020, the SM Entertainment agency announced that Park Chanyeol was confirmed to appear in musical film.

 Filming

 Principal photography of the film began in the end of August 2020.

 Release

 It was announced on March 27, that the film will be released in thirty two International markets.

 The Box is scheduled to be released in 11 countries including USA, Singapore, Indonesia, Vietnam, Japan and Australia.
 It will be released in Singapore on April 1, 2021, in Indonesia on April 7, 2021, and Malaysia on April 8, 2021.

 Original soundtrack

 60,000 albums of original soundtrack of the film were pre-sold before its release on March 31.
 The box album debuted at number 4 iTunes global albums, with all songs charting in more than 6 countries.

+There are 18 tracks in the album: